nel349/calchas/docs/PROJECT_STATUS.md

 - [x] Can load strategy JSON and parse into struct
 - [x] Can print parsed strategy to console

+**Phase 2 Done When:**
+- [x] RSA-PSS authentication working
+- [x] Can fetch markets from Kalshi production API
+- [x] Pagination handling for bulk data
+- [x] Rate limit retry logic implemented
+- [x] Markets converted to generic Market model

+**Phase 3 Done When:**
+- [x] Can filter markets by category
+- [x] Can filter markets by price range
+- [x] Can filter markets by volume and open interest
+- [x] Can filter markets by time-to-event window
+- [x] Can generate entry signals for matching markets
+- [x] Signals contain all required data (market info, side, price, size, etc.)
+- [x] Integration test validates full flow

 **Overall Project Done When:**
-- [x] Can load strategy from JSON
+- [x] Can load strategy from JSON ✅
-- [ ] Can fetch markets from Kalshi
+- [x] Can fetch markets from Kalshi ✅
-- [ ] Can evaluate markets against strategy
+- [x] Can evaluate markets against strategy ✅
 - [ ] Can open/close positions automatically (simulation mode)
 - [ ] Can view positions in web dashboard
 - [ ] Can persist data across restarts